 An easy language?I have read once that Swahili is considered an easy language, but of course, there are different definitions of "easy" for everyone.
 What I consider easy might not be easy for you.

 Luckily, there is a Teach Yourself Complete Swahili book in the local university library nearby and I got the chance to use it for a while.
 What I can consider "easy" from Swahili is the fact that it uses Latin alphabets and is pronounced phonetically.
 The grammar is quite interesting too, such as subject pronouns are represented by prefixes.

-Have you learnt Swahili?
+Have you learned Swahili?
 What do you think about it?
 Share your learning experience with us in the comment box.
 Thanks for reading, or "asanteni" in Swahili.